The 5 Best Places to Eat in Elie, Fife | Coffee, Delis & Restaurants

 1. The Ship Inn

-Whilst fish is definitely the star, the menu also features a delicious range of dishes like halloumi with pickled radish, goats cheese salad with candied walnuts, classic macaroni cheese, and grass fed bone marrow with crispy shallots.
+Whilst fish is definitely the star, the menu also features a delicious range of dishes like halloumi with pickled radish, goat's cheese salad with candied walnuts, classic macaroni cheese, and grass-fed bone marrow with crispy shallots.

-The setting is relaxed, with a lively bar downstairs (there’s an extensive wine menu) and upscale restaurant above.
+The setting is relaxed, with a lively bar downstairs (check out the extensive wine menu) and an upscale restaurant above.
 Whilst in summer, the outdoor terrace is the best spot in town, with beautiful sea views and delicious BBQs.
-Undoubtedly the best restaurant in Elie, the Ship Inn is the perfect spot to indulge in a maritime feast.
-Highly recommend.

 Book your table well in advance here.